 With the same eyes to weep and see ;

 Nature showed great wisdom in deciding that the eyes of human beings should perform a twofold function: to see things, and then to weep.
 When human eyes look at the objects of this world, they realize that all is vanity.
 In order to give an outlet to this realization, they are able to shed tears.

 And, since the self-deluding sight

 These tears, which better measure all,

 Like watery lines and plummets fall.

-The eyesight of human beings deceives itself in so far as it measures the height of everything in a false perspective.
+The eyesight of human beings deceives itself in so far as it measures the height of everything from a false perspective.
 For example, the eyes of sailors on a ship judge the height of a star by triangulation and they often judge wrong.
-But our tears do fall vertically downloads and therefore make truer assessment like plump-lines measuring the depth of water in an ocean or in a lake correctly.
+But our tears do fall vertically downloads and therefore make a truer assessment like plump-lines measuring the depth of water in an ocean or in a lake correctly.

 Two tears, which sorrow long did weigh